Arundel2017/oop_notes/notes.md

 #### Points to Remember
 - In C++, a **file** is an abstraction on what the OS provides.
 It is a sequence of bytes numbered from 0 upwards.
 - In C++, the assumption is that these "bytes on disk" are characters in the usual character set.
-So by default a **file stream** interprets a sequence of bytes as a sequence of characters and converts them to objects in memory.
+So by default a **file stream** interprets a sequence of bytes as a sequence of characters and converts them to objects in memory (or vice versa).
 - The `<fstream>` header defines three types to use for file IO. `ifstream` to read from a file, `ofstream` to write to a file, and `fstream` to read and write to the same file.
 - These types inherit the same operations as the standard streams `cin` and `cout`, eg `<<` and `>>`.
 They have the same stream states.
 - They also have custom methods for managing files, used as follows: